klausman/armapadocs/content/swifty/swifty3/index.md

 <img src="swifty3_ext_addons.png">

-NOTE: When editing missions, it can happen that these addtional mods create spurious dependencies (at least JSRS and Blastcore are know to do so).
-The easiest way to handle this is to have two separate tiles in Swifty's menu, one for playing one for editing.
+NOTE: When editing missions, it can happen that these addtional mods create spurious dependencies (at least JSRS and Blastcore are known to do so).
+The easiest way to handle this is to have two separate entries in Swifty's menu, one for playing one for editing.
 You can of course use the same mod dir, so you don't have duplicate mods.

 <img src="swifty3_main_full.png">